Geo-Environmental Surveys: recommended consultants for fast survey reports

 8. Ecological and Biodiversity Assessments

-Geo-environmental surveys often incorporate biodiversity and ecology surveys to evaluate the impact of development on local wildlife and habitats.
+Geo-environmental surveys often incorporate biodiversity and ecology surveys to evaluate the impact of development and environmental conditions on local wildlife and habitats.
 These assessments may include:

 - Protected species surveys